-The Board-approved 2018 benchmark stock assessment indicated the striped bass stock is overfished and experiencing overfishing relative to the updated reference points defined in the assessment.
+The Board-approved 2018 Benchmark Stock Assessment indicated the striped bass stock is overfished and experiencing overfishing relative to the updated reference points defined in the assessment.
 By accepting the assessment for management use in 2019, two management triggers were tripped requiring the Board to take action to address both the overfishing and overfished status.
-Addendum VI was implemented in 2020 to address the overfishing status by implementing measures to reduce fishing mortality back to the fishing mortality target in 2020.
+Addendum VI was implemented in 2020 to address the overfishing status by implementing measures to reduce F back to the F target in 2020.
 To address the overfished status, the Board must adjust the striped bass management program to rebuild the biomass to the target level by no later than 2029 (within 10 years).
 Addendum VI measures are expected to contribute to stock rebuilding.